Student from Nepal found dead in Bhubaneswar university hostel, protests erupt

-Bhubaneswar: A female student from Nepal was found dead Sunday evening in the hostel campus of a private university in Bhubaneswar, sources said Monday.
+Bhubaneswar: A female student from Nepal was found dead Sunday evening in the hostel campus of KIIT University in Bhubaneswar, sources said Monday.

 The deceased was identified as Prakriti Lamsal.
 She was a B-Tech third-year student of Kalinga Institute of Industrial Technology (KIIT), the Registrar said.